rohangoyal3/C-Programming/README.md

 # C-Programming
-In this i'll be uploading my projects created using c-language.
+In this i'll be uploading my projects created using C- programming language.